 This course is a survey of modern European history from the Middle Ages through the 20th century.
 In addition to a textbook, students read several works of historical fiction.
 A primary focus of this course is to help students develop a deeper understanding of the historian's craft.
 To this end, students not only hone key skills necessary for evaulating and using sources to write history but they also produce their own peice of original scholarship over the course of the year.
 In the process, students learn not only how historians develop topics but also how they efficiently take and arrange notes to produce persuasive arguments.

 History X: AP European

 This is a rigorous, college-level course that seeks to introduce students to the materials and methods of modern history.
 Students should expect to spend one hour every night on the reading assignments, and should expect tests based on the types of questions asked on the national exam.
-Topics covered include the Renaissance and Reformation, the voyages of trade and discovery, Absolutism, the French and Industrial Revolutions, Nationalism, and the twentieth century.
+The course covers European history from roughly 1400 to the present.
 All along the way, students will be preparing for the European history Advanced Placement exam administered nationally every May.